The Great American Milk Drive: Feed a Childhood, Fuel a Summer

-Milk is one of the items most requested by Feeding America food bank clients, yet there is a nationwide shortage because it is rarely donated.
+Milk is one of the items most requested by Feeding America® food bank clients, yet there is a nationwide shortage because it is rarely donated.
 That’s because while Americans are generous with canned and dry goods, we often don’t think to donate fresh items like milk because it’s perishable.
 On average, Feeding America Food Banks are only able to provide the equivalent of one gallon of milk per person per year.

-With eight grams of high-quality protein per serving and three of the top nutrients most likely to be missing in the American diet—calcium, vitamin D and potassium—milk is an affordable, efficient way for America’s feeding programs to get nutrients into the hands of people who need it.
+With eight grams of protein per serving and three of the top nutrients most likely to be missing in the American diet—calcium, vitamin D and potassium—milk is a way for America’s feeding programs to get nutrients into the hands of people who need it.

 This summer, America’s dairy farmers and milk companies join with Feeding America to help deliver fresh milk and its protein to children in need across the nation.